 Well Dressed Food offers one of the only full gourmet coffee and smoothie bars in this area of the Adirondacks.
 They serve their own dark blend and decaf roasts which add to the richness of the drinks they can create.
 From ice coffee, hot coffee, lattes and espresso, Well Dressed Food has it all, along with any flavor added you could want.
 When strolling down Park Street, looking for the perfect souvenir to bring home, stop in and grab a coffee to warm you up on a crisp fall day.

 After a binge on all things sweet, you will need to wash it down with a great pizza pie.
 Tupper Lake offers no shortage when it comes to pizza.
 From take-out pizza joints to dine-in sports bars, and family-friendly restaurants - there are actually so many offerings that I need to take another tour just to focus on pizza.

 If Little Italy on Park Street in Tupper is your pizza stop, it is required that you hit the sweet-cart again and check out some of the decadent deserts.
 No room for desert?
 No problem - take it to go!
 Trust me, you will be thankful later!

 6. Maple Syrup

 Nothing removes the day's stress like an ice cold micro-brew from our hometown brewery: Raquette River Brewing.
 Brewing small batch, hand-crafted Adirondack Ales, Raquette River Brewing offers up to 12 brews on tap at one time.
-Stop in to this sweet brewery for free samples of their amazing beer, speak with the brewers, and grab some growlers to go.
+Check it out this fall to try the new maple bourbon brew, we heard it is delicious!
+Stop in to this sweet brewery for free samples of their amazing beer, speak with the brewers, and grab some growlers or crowlers to go.

 Plan A Sweet Trip!